zer0def/nginxinc-kubernetes-ingress/docs/content/troubleshooting/troubleshooting-app-protect-waf.md

 kubectl replace appolicy -f your-policy-manifest.yaml --force
 ```

-### Check the Availability of APPolicy External References.
+### Check the Availability of APPolicy External References

 NOTE: This method only applies if you're using [external references](/nginx-app-protect/configuration/#external-references) in NGINX App Protect policies.